 - Exploring Internal Family Systems (cf Richard Schwartz) and structural dissociation (Onno van der Hart et al) in their impact on affect management in the present.

-- The proactive use of bridging/floatback to identify developmental targets most likely to deliver change in a client’s current life
+- A reminder/refresher in the proactive use of bridging/floatback to identify developmental targets most likely to deliver change in a client’s current life.

-- A wide range of imaginal and creative interweaves to facilitate client healing in accordance with the principles of Adaptive Information Processing
+- Exploring again a wide range of imaginal and creative interweaves to facilitate client healing in accordance with the principles of Adaptive Information Processing.

-- The importance and value of session structure when working with childhood trauma and the impact of Adverse Childhood Experiences (ACEs)
+- And above all, the importance and value of session structure when working with childhood trauma and the impact of Adverse Childhood Experiences (ACEs).

 One of the most powerful and valuable courses I have experienced.
 To be in such a safe place to engage fully in the supervised practicums meant that the learning was embedded at a very deep level, which can only be of benefit to both client and therapist.